 - Each spouse must report his or her entire worldwide income for the year you make the choice and for all later years, unless the choice is ended or suspended.

 - Generally, neither you nor your spouse can claim tax treaty benefits as a resident of a foreign country for a tax year for which the choice is in effect.
-However, the exception to the saving clause of a particular tax treaty might allow a resident alien to claim a tax treaty benefit on certain specified income.
+However, the exception to the saving clause of a tax treaty might allow a tax treaty benefit on certain specified income.

-Pat Smith has been a U.S. citizen for many years.
-She is married to Norman, a nonresident alien.
-Pat and Norman make the choice to treat Norman as a resident alien by attaching a statement to their joint return.
-Pat and Norman must report their worldwide income for the year they make the choice and for all later years unless, the choice is ended or suspended.
-Although Pat and Norman must file a joint return for the year they make the choice, so long as one spouse is a U.S. citizen or resident, they can file either joint or separate returns for later years.
+S has been a U.S. citizen for many years and is married to T, a nonresident alien.
+S and T make the choice to treat T as a resident alien by attaching a statement to their joint return.
+S and T must report their worldwide income for the year they make the choice and for all later years, unless the choice is ended or suspended.
+Although S and T must file a joint return for the year they make the choice, so long as one spouse is a U.S. citizen or resident, they can file either joint or separate returns for later years.

 CAUTION!
 If you file a joint return under this provision, the special instructions and restrictions for dual-status taxpayers do not apply to you.